mgarbellini/Centrality-Community-Detection/README.md

-# Greedy-Community-Detection
+# Centrality-Community-Detection
-An implementation of greedy-based algorithms for community detection (on graphs) in Julia
+An implementation of a betwenness centrality-based algorithms for community detection (on graphs) in Python and Julia